Coherent Elastic Neutrino-Nucleus Scattering at the Japan Proton Accelerator Research Complex: Physics Reach

 Since the effect due to a non-zero magnetic moment is only relevant for very low recoils, the electromagnetic form factor $F_{em}(Q^2)$ can be safely approximated to one.
 Notice also that, in writing Eq.~\eqref{eq:mag-nuc}, we have denoted the neutrino magnetic moment as $\mu_\nu$, without specifying the neutrino flavour.
 However, neutrino magnetic moments arise in a variety of models of new physics and, in particular, they do not need to be flavour-universal.
 Therefore, in what follows, we allow different magnetic moments for the different neutrino flavours, reporting the sensitivity separately.

 Our results on the expected sensitivity to neutrino magnetic moments with the detectors under consideration are shown in Fig.~\ref{fig:MM} and summarized in Table~\ref{tab:macrotable}.
 From these expectations, we see that the relative performance of the different detectors is different than in the previous scenarios considered.
 In particular, we see that the Ar TPC sensitivity is comparable to that of the CsI detector.
 This is so because the effect of a finite neutrino magnetic moment on the CE$\nu$NS event rates is most noticeable for small recoil energies (below $0.5-1~{\rm keV }_{nr}$ for $\mu_{\nu_\mu} \sim 10^{-10}\, \mu_B$).
 Therefore, it is expected that detectors with the lowest possible recoil energy threshold will be more sensitive to this neutrino property.
 Furthermore, the relative effect of the new contribution compared to the SM grows with $\sim (Z/N)^2$ which is $\sim$ 0.65 for Ar and Ge and $\sim$ 0.5 for Xe and CsI.
-Altogether, we find that the Xe TPC and HPGe PPC detectors provide the best sensitivity with a slightly better performance of the Xe TPC driven mostly by its larger mass.
+Altogether, we find that the Xe TPC and HPGe PPC detectors provide the best sensitivity with a slightly better performance of the HPGe PPC driven mostly by its lower threshold.

+For comparison, we also show in the left panel the current constraints from COHERENT, as obtained in Ref.~\cite{DeRomeri:2022twg} by the combined analysis of results with CsI~\cite{COHERENT:2021xmm} and Ar~\cite{COHERENT:2020iec} targets.
+Equivalently, the quoted one-dimensional bounds read $\mu_{\nu_e(\nu_\mu)}<38 (26)\times 10^{-10}\, \mu_B$ at 90\% CL, which compared with the corresponding values quoted in Table~\ref{tab:macrotable} show an improvement of up to a factor ${\cal O} (3.5)$.
+For $\mu_{\nu_\mu}$ these bounds are competitive with constraints from other laboratory experiments, but they are always much weaker than those obtained from solar neutrinos in Borexino~\cite{Borexino:2017fbd,Coloma:2022umy} and in direct Dark Matter detection experiments (see the comprehensive compilation in Ref.~\cite{Giunti:2024gec}).

 The role of the different sources of uncertainty and of the time information in this scenario is further illustrated in the right panel of Fig.~\ref{fig:MM} (for the case of Cryogenic-CsI detector as an example).
 As we see, different uncertainties have a comparable impact, with flux uncertainty being the most relevant.
 Time information is also relevant, particularly when the magnetic moment is flavor-dependent.